DIPK2B: Protein

-The longest protein isoform that is produced by the CXorf36 gene is termed hypothetical protein LOC79742 isoform 1 and is 433 amino acids long.
-The protein has a predicated molecular weight of 48.6 kDa and isoelectric point of 8.11.
+The longest protein isoform that is produced by the DIPK2B gene is termed hypothetical protein LOC79742 isoform 1 and is 433 amino acids long.

-Domains

-The CXorf36 gene protein product contains a region of low complexity from position 16 to position 40.

-Post-translational Modification

-The CXorf36 protein is predicted to undergo phosphorylation at several serines, threonines, and tyrosines throughout the structure.
-However, many of these sites are predicted at serines.
-There is also a predicted N-linked glycosylation site at position 100 on the protein product.

 Expression

-CXorf36 is shown to be expressed ubiquitously at low levels in various tissues throughout the body.
+DIPK2B is shown to be expressed ubiquitously at low levels in various tissues throughout the body.
 It is expressed highly in the ciliary ganglion, ovary, and uterus corpus.
 However, highest expression is seen in the trigeminal ganglion tissue.

 Conservation

-CXorf36 has one paralog in humans known as C3orf58.
+DIPK2B has one paralog in humans known as DIPK2A.
 Orthologs have been found in all mammals and through numerous eukaryotes.
-However, conservation of the full gene halts past this, most likely a result of duplication from the ancestral gene into CXorf36 and C3orf58.
+However, conservation of the full gene halts past this, most likely a result of duplication from the ancestral gene into DIPK2B and DIPK2A.
 The full list of organisms in which orthologs have been found is given below.